Our Best Minimalist Living Tips

 11. Improve your relationship with money

 The best way to do this is to distinguish money fears from money problems using a solid personal finance strategy.
 Money problems are real financial threats (e.g. I can’t pay my rent) but money fears stem from negative self-talk (e.g. I’m a failure because I don’t make over six figures) that’s often untrue.
+Take the time to review your finances, cancel unneeded services, and plan for the future.

 12. Build a minimalist wardrobe